 "It seems like this is an issue that really deserves the time you are devoting to it, but I can't stay up any later talking with you or I'll fall asleep in class tomorrow.
 Why don't you switch to writing in your journal now, and I'll meet you tomorrow for breakfast."

 "The strong feelings you are experiencing - being afraid to be alone, wanting me to solve this for you, feeling desperate - are all indications of how important an issue this is for you.
-I think a consultation with a counselor will help you cope with it all.
+I think a consultation with a clinician will help you cope with it all.
 Shall we call and make an appointment?"

 Negative enabling -

 Agreeing or being silent; allowing the student to "act out" their distress rather than facing it and dealing with it.

 Situation 4: A distressed student "blackmails" you.
 For example, a student says, "I won't tell you unless you promise..."
 "If you were my friend you'd .... (lie for me, keep my secret, talk/stay with me for as long as I need, do my schoolwork/housekeeping for me, etc.)" "I'll never speak to you again if you don't...."